-Several assumptions guided the work of both the Progress Meter teams and the ESSA long-term goals/MIPs team: focus on equity for all students, strategies must accompany goals in order to accelerate outcomes, initiative alignment is imperative, target goals will be adjusted when more longitudinal data is available, and goals are intended to define an aspirational end point rather than model projections of current progress.
+Several assumptions guided the work of the ESSA long-term goals/MIPs team: focus on equity for all students, strategies must accompany goals in order to accelerate outcomes, initiative alignment is imperative, target goals will be adjusted when more longitudinal data is available, and goals are intended to define an aspirational end point rather than model projections of current progress.
 Additionally, specific criteria were put into place to guide the formation of long-term goals and MIPs: ambitious, attainable, proficiency gaps close, and all LEAs show growth including those above the target indicator.
 To encourage growth in our top-performing groups of students, the team, as further outlined below, is recommending a final proficiency measure of "at least" 90 percent.
 Because some of our subgroups are already close to 90 percent proficiency, the "at least" designation indicates that growth beyond 90 percent proficiency is expected when attainable.

 Our current reality indicates that half of LEAs are below the state average; therefore, aggressive improvement is of vital importance.
-It is important to note, however, that Arizona has only two years of data for its state-wide assessments.

-Psychometrically speaking, this is not adequate data to predict trends.
-Therefore, these long-term goals and MIPs will need to be reevaluated as additional state-wide data is received to ensure that our criteria of ambitious and attainable are met.
+It is important to note, however, that Arizona has only two years of data for its state-wide assessments at the times the goals were set.
+Psychometrically speaking, this was not adequate data to predict trends.
+Therefore, these long-term goals and MIPs will need to be reevaluated as additional state-wide data is received and when a new assessment begins in the 2021-2022 school year to ensure that our criteria of ambitious and attainable goals are met.